gajduk/last-act-of-defiance/README.md

 Made for fun during a summer break when I was in my 2nd year of Computer Science studies at the Faculty in Skopje.

-Are you ready for your last act of defiance?
+Are you ready for your Last Act of DefianceEEEE?

 ------